lenymo/glennmccomb-com/content/articles/why-the-hawks-aren't-trading-john-collins.md

 Currently, the Hawks have a projected $16.5m space next offseason including the new deals for Rondo, Gallinari and Kris Dunn, plus John Collins' $12.4m cap hold and a cap hold for the as-yet-unsigned Onyeka Okongwu.

-The Hawks are still currently $9m below the salary cap floor for the upcoming season, but use that space on one year deals, they would still have $16.5m in the 2021-22 offseason (plus $5m more if Kris Dunn opts out of the 2nd year of the contract he just signed).
+The Hawks are still currently $9m below the salary cap floor for the upcoming season, but if they used that space on one year deals, they would still have $16.5m in the 2021-22 offseason (plus $5m more if Kris Dunn opts out of the 2nd year of his 2-year deal).

 So if the Hawks don't extend Collins this offseason they will have $16.5m in space.
-Once that space has been used, they can sign Collins to whatever number they want under the salary cap rules.
+Once that space has been used, they can sign then Collins to whatever number they want under the salary cap rules.

-However it should be noted that if the Hawks use _all_ of their 2021-22 cap space _and_ sign Collins to his "max" starting at $32.6m, they will enter the luxury tax.
-They probably don't want to do at this stage of their rebuild.
-If they use all of their cap space Atlanta, anything north of $20m for Collins will push them into the tax.
+However it should be noted that if the Hawks use _all_ of their 2021-22 cap space _and_ sign Collins to his "max" (starting at $32.6m) they will enter the luxury tax.
+They probably don't want to do that at this early stage of their rebuild.
+If they use all of their cap space, anything north of $20m for Collins will push them into the tax.

 Note also that if Atlanta were to sign Bogdan Bogdanovic to the rumoured 4 years $72m deal (via Chris Kirschner), the Hawks' 2021-22 cap space would be reduced to almost nothing (depending on whether Bogdan's contract is structured flat, ascending or descending).
 In this case the timing of Collins' signing is a moot point.

 So it's a delicate balance.

 On the one hand, sign Collins now and quiet the media speculation, but sacrifice 2021-22 cap space.
 Phoenix took this route with Devin Booker and were criticised for not preserving cap space but they managed fine.
 They were a similarly young team.